alecmuffett/ready-made-twitter-searches/raw-searches.md

 * https://twitter.com/cjsnowdon/status/1573042498703958017 - rumour
 * https://www.dailymail.co.uk/news/article-11241019/amp/Kwasi-Kwarteng-vows-new-era-Britain-unveils-package-measures-turbo-charge-growth.html

+"since:2022-09-20"
+AND (
     "BritishSummerTime"
     OR (
 	(
 	    "uk"
 	    OR "british"
 	    OR "english"
 	    OR "england"
 	    OR "scottish"
 	    OR "scotland"
 	    OR "welsh"
 	    OR "wales"
 	    OR "cymru"
 	    )
 	AND <summer time>
+	)
     AND "-chrisalman"
     AND "-sbcweather"
     AND "-fifth__wheel"